trustcerts/trustchain-doc/docs/how_to/getting_started.md

   $@
 ```
 `NODE_PATH` is pointing to the folder of the yml files from the repository.
 You don't have to change it when the shell
-script is stored in the recommended `config` folder.
+script is stored in the recommended `configs` folder.
 The `ENV` is the name of the `.env` file that should follow the
 `.$ENV.env` syntax.

 The minimum setup for a validator requires 4 yml files: